 What are ECAs? government backed institutions that finance domestic companies’ exports and investments abroad in the form of loans, guarantees and insurances to help eliminate the risks of non-payment.

 What should be done: action on the national, European and international levels is required to enhance transparency and to make ECAs effectively reflect internationally agreed environmental, social and human rights standards in their conduct and decisions.
+Despite being signatories of the Paris Agreement, only seven European countries have recently committed to stop ECA funding for fossil fuels.

 Lack of transparency: ECAs do not generally share information on their financial operations